leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-user.md

 Note that all the above except &#39;Delivery Note Number&#39; are optional input attributes.

 User can enter the Delivery note number and click on Notify.
 This will notify all the lines with the given Delivery note number.
+On clicking Notify, api call (realtime or cron execution) PPS001MI/NotifyDelNot call is made for all the lines which has the selected delivery note number.

 <div align="right">
 <b>